What is norovirus? The symptoms, warning signs and when you should worry

 Norovirus is often mistakenly associated with the flu.

-“Unlike respiratory viruses like influenza, norovirus specifically targets the gastrointestinal system,” clarifies Dr Ashwin Sharma, from online pharmacy MedExpress. “
+“Unlike respiratory viruses like influenza, norovirus specifically targets the gastrointestinal system,” clarified Dr Ashwin Sharma, from online pharmacy MedExpress.

-In addition, often people think that because they feel better, they must not be transmittable anymore, and that isn’t the case.
+In addition, many people think that because they feel better they must not be infectious anymore, and that isn’t the case.

-“Most people can remain contagious for up to two weeks or more after symptoms have resolved.”
+“Most people can remain contagious for up to two weeks or more after symptoms have resolved,” Dr Sharma added.

-“Anyone can catch norovirus, but it tends to spread more easily in environments where people are in close contact, like in schools, hospitals, or nursing homes,” notes Tang.
+“Anyone can catch norovirus, but it tends to spread more easily in environments where people are in close contact, like in schools, hospitals, or nursing homes,” noted Dr Tang.

 “Young children, the elderly, and people with weakened immune systems are most at risk for severe symptoms because their bodies might not handle dehydration and other effects as well as others.